Big Brother (British TV series) series 5: Broadcasts

 The series premiered on 28 May 2004, on Channel 4.
 The contestants were recorded 24 hours a day with cameras fixed around the house, and had to wear portable microphones.
 Big Brother 5 was the third of the main series to feature a live launch.
-The launch night saw Davina give a house tour, as well as discuss rumors that had been going on about the series.
+The launch night saw Davina give a house tour, as well as discuss rumours that had been going on about the series.
 She then introduced the new Housemates, and they entered the house live.

 Channel 4 broadcast a daily highlights show, and from the first week there was a live eviction show hosted by Davina McCall, where the evicted housemate was interviewed.
 In the nightly highlight episodes, viewers are shown various highlights of a specific day in the house.
 Big Brother 5 saw the return of the psychiatrists providing commentary on events in the game, with the episodes featuring them being the highlights show after the most recent eviction.
 The live eviction episode was held on Friday, with a pre-eviction episode and an official eviction episode being held with a 30-minute gap between them.
 The series ended on 6 August 2004, lasting for a total of 71 days.
 This made it the longest season of the series at the time.

 Spin-off programme Big Brother's Little Brother returned for a fourth year and second year on Channel 4, and was hosted once again by Dermot O'Leary.
 Live coverage continued to be a major part of E4's daily and nightly schedule.

 The Saturday Night Live spin-off series, first introduced in Big Brother 3, saw Housemates competing in live tasks.
-It would last until midway through this, when it was axed due to poor ratings.
+It would last until midway through this series when it was axed due to poor ratings.